One Day at a Time

 Reframing Thoughts

-One of the biggest lies I told myself early on was: "I’ll stay sober unless something really bad happens.
-Like the death of a loved one."
+One of the biggest lies I told myself early on was, “I’ll stay sober unless something really bad happens — like the death of a loved one.”
 That was my reservation.
 My mental scapegoat.
-Over time, that thought faded.
-It didn’t have the same grip on me.
-I stopped giving it power.
+The back door I kept cracked open just in case life got too hard.

 Support System